 - Understand their online presence and how to be in control of their own privacy.

 We understand that it can be overwhelming to keep up-to-date with new technologies so we highly recommend using the resources below to keep your children safe online.

 We have a range of printed guides within school that explain how you can keep your children safe online.
-Please speak to Lucy if you would like a copy or you would like to attend our parent workshop on keeping your children safe online.
+Please speak to the office if you would like a copy or you would like to attend our parent workshop on keeping your children safe online.